cloudfoundry-attic/bosh-lite/README.md

 ## SSH into deployment jobs

-To use `bosh ssh` to SSH into running jobs of a deployment, to run the following command:
+Use `bosh ssh` to SSH into running jobs of a deployment and run the following command:

 ```
 scripts/add-route